 Glacier Express Switzerland

-The first Glacier Express train dates to June of 1930 when a train left St. Moritz with destination Zermatt.
-Today travelers can enjoy this extraordinary rail excursion in 8 hour.
+The first Glacier Express train in Switzerland dates to June of 1930 when a train left St. Moritz with destination Zermatt.
+Today travelers can enjoy this extraordinary Swiss mountain train excursion in 8 hours.
 The “Slowest express train in the world” traverses 3 cantons, 291 bridges and 91 tunnels on the entire stretch which is 181 miles long.
 Until 1981 the Glacier Express could only circulate in summer due to much snow and possibilities of avalanches.

 This stretch continues to impress between Bergün and the tunnel in Preda.
-Turning in the middle of the valley with turn-tunnels it is easy to loose orientation.
+Turning in the middle of the valley with turn-tunnels it is easy to lose orientation.
 Then you reach St. Moritz, one of the most famous Swiss resorts and base of the Glacier Express Switzerland.
 You can also dine on the Glacier Express train.
-A restaurant wagon offers snacks; popular international dishes and typical Swiss style 3-course meals which are served at your seat.
+A restaurant wagon on this Swiss mountain railway offers snacks; popular international dishes and typical Swiss style 3-course meals which are served at your seat.